 To apply for SA-HELP go to StudentConnect and select the SA-HELP menu option.

-OS-HELP is a loan that assists eligible Commonwealth supported students, who are based in Australia, to undertake some of their study overseas.
-The purpose of OS-HELP is to assist students with a range of expenses, such as airfares and accommodation.
+OS-HELP is a loan scheme that assists eligible Commonwealth supported students, who are based in Australia, to undertake some of their study overseas.
+The purpose of OS-HELP is to assist students with their study travel expenses, such as airfares and accommodation.

 An OS-HELP debt will be incurred when the OS-HELP loan amount is paid into the student's nominated bank account by Deakin.